5 Calgary Festivals to Check Out in August

 CariFest

-When: August 12 to 13, 2022
+When: August 18 to 20, 2023

 CariFest is a celebration of Caribbean music, culture, tradition, costumes and more.
 Inspired by a desire to educate attendees about everything to do with Caribbean culture, CariFest has grown each year and is now one of Calgary’s most popular festivals.
-The two-day event takes place at Shaw Millennium Park and features live music, vendors, a parade and much more.
+The three-day event takes place at Shaw Millennium Park and features live music, vendors, a parade and much more.

 Shaw Millennium Park, carifestcalgary.com